towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 HM01 - Press SELECT when facing a shrub or grass tile to use CUT.
 HM03 - Press SELECT when facing a shore to use SURF.
 HM05 - Press SELECT in a dark area to light it with FLASH.
-HM04 - In all other instances, pressing SELECT activates STRENGTH.
+HM04 - Press SELECT while facing a boulder to activate STRENGTH.
 Your pokemon's cry plays and the screen will flash.

 **Quick Fishing Button Combo**
 You must have a fishing rod in your bag.